Ordinal number: Arithmetic of ordinals

-There are three usual operations on ordinals: addition, multiplication, and (ordinal) exponentiation.
+There are three usual operations on ordinals: addition, multiplication, and exponentiation.
 Each can be defined in essentially two different ways: either by constructing an explicit well-ordered set that represents the operation or by using transfinite recursion.
 The Cantor normal form provides a standardized way of writing ordinals.
 It uniquely represents each ordinal as a finite sum of ordinal powers of ω.
 However, this cannot form the basis of a universal ordinal notation due to such self-referential representations as ε0 = ωε0.

-The so-called "natural" arithmetical operations retain commutativity at the expense of continuity.
+Ordinals are a subclass of the class of surreal numbers, and the so-called "natural" arithmetical operations for surreal numbers are an alternative way to combine ordinals arithmetically.
+They retain commutativity at the expense of continuity.

-Interpreted as nimbers (a game-theoretic variant of numbers), ordinals are also subject to nimber arithmetic operations.
+Interpreted as nimbers, a game-theoretic variant of numbers, ordinals can also be combined via nimber arithmetic operations.
+These operations are commutative but the restriction to natural numbers is generally not the same as ordinary addition of natural numbers.